statismo/statismo/modules/ITK/cli/statismo-build-shape-model.md

 *statismo-build-gp-model* (8).
 Builds shape or deformation models from a given gaussian process definition.

+##Working with models:

 *statismo-sample* (8).
 Draws samples from a model.

+*statismo-reduce-model* (8).
+Reduces the number of components in a model.

+*statismo-posterior* (8).
+Creates a posterior model from an existing model.

+*statismo-fit-surface* (8).
+Fits a model iteratively in to a target mesh.

+*statismo-fit-image* (8).
+Fits a model iteratively to an image.